What is the Kangaroo Island koala management project?

 What has been achieved?

-Since the project began, more than 12,500 koalas have been sterilised and about 3,800 of these translocated to their historic range in the South East of South Australia, making it one of the largest fertility control project in the world.
-In addition, koala numbers and tree condition are monitored annually to determine the effectiveness of the project and to inform management about where and when habitat restoration and koala management is required.
+Since the project began, more than 12,700 koalas have been sterilised and about 3,800 of these translocated to their historic range in the South East of South Australia, making it one of the largest fertility control projects in the world.
+In addition, koala numbers and tree condition are monitored regularly to determine the effectiveness of the project and to inform management on priority areas for sterilisation.

 The project has been effective in reducing koala numbers through non-lethal measures, resulting in an improvement in tree condition in areas where management has been undertaken.
-Surveys are undertaken every five years - in 2010 the estimated population was 13,000 koalas, down from 27,000 in 2001.
+A koala census is undertaken every five years and in 2010 the estimated population was 13,000 koalas, down from 27,000 in 2001.
+However, the 2015 census results, which included a count in the blue gum plantations for the first time, showed that koala numbers have significantly increased since the previous census in 2010.